-On occasion, there may be out -of- uniforms days scheduled.
+On occasion, there may be out-of-uniforms days scheduled.
 Clothing may not contain terms, logos, pictures, cartoons, slogans, writing, or images that are offensive, political, harassing, or discriminatory in nature.
+Clothing must be modest in nature.
+NO Flip-Flops, Crocs, Sandals, or Shoes with Wheels are permitted at any time.

-Uniform Swap
+Used Uniform Swap